COVID-19 and football in Victoria

 FREQUENTLY ASKED QUESTIONS

-PLEASE NOTE: This document is a guide surrounding the suspension of football and its provisional return.
+PLEASE NOTE: This document is a guide surrounding the impact of the COVID-19 pandemic on football.
 Any specific medical advice surrounding COVID-19 should be sought from official Government Health sources such as the Victorian Government’s official COVID-19 website: https://www.dhhs.vic.gov.au/coronavirus.

 Yes.
-As was the case with the insurance policy that was in place last season, registered players will be insured for bodily injury during club-sanctioned training reasonably undertaken to prepare for the football season.
-This is subject to the normal policy terms and conditions and on the basis that the training was conducted in line with Return to Training Conditions.
+As was the case with the insurance policy that was in place last season, registered players will be insured for bodily injury sustained during FV-sanctioned training reasonably undertaken to prepare for the football season and also during FV sanctioned competition.
+This is subject to the normal policy terms and conditions and on the basis that the training was conducted in line with the applicable Return to Play Conditions.

 No. COVID-19 is not a bodily injury as defined under the policy.
 In the same way the policy would not previously cover people if they caught the flu.